Brewers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andres Gimenez and the Cleveland Guardians will take on Christian Yelich and the Milwaukee Brewers at Progressive Field on Saturday at 4:10 PM ET, in the second game of a three-game series.
+Jose Ramirez and the Cleveland Guardians meet William Contreras and the Milwaukee Brewers on Sunday at 1:40 PM ET in the final game of a three-game series.

-The Guardians are listed as -125 moneyline favorites in this matchup against the Brewers (+105).
-The over/under for the matchup has been set at 8 runs.
+The Guardians are the favorite in this one, at -110, while the underdog Brewers have -110 odds to win.
+The total is 8 runs for this contest (with -105 odds to hit the over and -115 odds on the under).

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.